 Kid's soccer games, farmers' markets, parades, places of worship, and even Pokéstops are ways to reach specific populations who might want to participate in your project.

-This could be an article in itself, but there are a wealth of public engagement platforms available to help you build comprehensive, insightful project websites and outreach campaigns.
+This could be an article in itself, but there is a wealth of public engagement platforms available to help you build comprehensive, insightful project websites and outreach campaigns.
 They may offer visitors the chance to share and compare ideas with other users, plot concerns on a map, or take a survey expressing their opinions.
 Some popular tools include MetroQuest, Community Remarks, and CrowdSpot.

 One of the most common reasons people say that they don't participate in community meetings is that they tried once, but they didn't feel listened to or they didn't see any changes come as a result.
-Following up with those who take time to come to your event or share their opinions is essential.
+Following up with those who take the time to come to your event or share their opinions is essential.

 Be sure you know how to contact people after the meeting.
 Within a couple of weeks, summarize for participants what sentiments were expressed at the program and what your agency plans to do about it.

 If you're implementing changes, explain what and how long it should take.
-If you're going in a different direction, explain why you can't follow their suggestions and why your alternative choice is necessary.
+If you're going in a different direction, explain why you can't follow their suggestions and why your choice is necessary.
 They may still be angry about the outcome, but they will appreciate your transparency.

 Celebrating the successful launch or completion of a project can be a great way to follow up with the community or to generate excitement about what's to come.
-Seattle hosted a large kick-off event when its tunnel boring machine, Bertha, began excavating a tunnel under downtown to replace the Alaskan Way Viaduct.
+Seattle hosted a large kick-off event when its tunnel boring machine, Bertha, began excavating a tunnel downtown to replace the Alaskan Way Viaduct.
 Guests were invited to sign their names onto a piece of concrete that would become part of the tunnel wall.

 Celebrations can be small or large, depending on the scale of the project, and may feature similar activities as well as speakers or games.